-Summer means fun stuff like swimming, camping, bike riding, and … lots of TV.
-According to a study by Columbia University’s Mailman School of Public Health, kids watch about 20 more minutes of TV a day in the summer than during the school year.
+According to a study by Columbia University’s Mailman School of Public Health, kids watch about 20 more minutes of TV a day during school breaks than during the school year.
 But that doesn’t have to be a bad thing.

-Here’s an idea: combine their favorite shows with cool activities to get them moving and thinking because quality shows and simple activities are a match made in summer-break heaven.
-These fun—and smart—ideas are all super easy to do (because it’s your summer, too).
+Here’s an idea: combine their favorite shows with cool activities to get them moving and thinking because quality shows and simple activities are a match made in heaven.
+These fun—and smart—ideas are all super easy to do.

 Peg + Cat, age 3+